INCY WINCY SPIDER ACTIVITIES!

 • Use sellotape to secure fangs on the underside of the tube.

-• Also stick some sellotape to the underside of the legs as they may have become fragile, although the acrylic paint would harden them a bit, when dry.
+• Also, stick some sellotape to the underside of the legs, as they may become fragile, although the acrylic paint will harden them a bit when dry.

 HOW TO USE SPIDER!